-Herbert Smith’s retention rates for trainee solicitors due qualify in the autumn has dropped to 74 per cent. .
+Herbert Smith’s retention rates for trainee solicitors due to qualify in the autumn has dropped to 74 per cent. .

 The top ten law firm has confirmed that it is holding onto 48 out of 65 of its newly qualified (NQ) lawyers.
 In contrast Herbert Smith’s retention rate for September 2008 and Spring 2009 qualifiers was 89 per cent and 86 per cent respectively.